 All animals accepted into our program must be spayed/neutered prior to admission or be spayed/neutered while under our care.
 If you do not wish to spay/neuter your pet(s) we are unfortunately unable to accept you and your pet(s) into our program.

 What happens if I can't reclaim my pet?

-If you are unable to care for your pet(s) at the end of the contract, or find a private party to take them, we will place them for adoption with the help of the Humane Society of Utah.
+If you are unable to care for your pet(s) at the end of the contract or find a private party to take them, we will place them for adoption with the help of one of our shelter or rescue partners.

 I don't always have access to a phone.
 Can I still use your program?

 One of our requirements is a mandatory weekly check-in with a volunteer.
 This ensures you are receiving updates about your pet(s) and we can check in with you about your progress.
 If you are unable to send a text or an email on a weekly basis (other than during incarceration or treatment blackout periods) we are unable to admit you into our program.

 We currently do not offer this service.
 If you are unable to bring your pet to us please find a friend or relative who can bring you and your pet to our facility.
 If you are hospitalized or unable to physically come to our shelter we can do the intake paperwork over the phone or via video call.
 Please inform us of the name of the person dropping off your pet(s) to our facility.